“When is your next board meeting,” I asked one of my Executive Director clients.

 Then you need some kind of kick off to the year to level the playing field – what are your goals for the year, how do you plan to get there, and what are your respective (board and staff) road maps for success?

 What else?
 You want to build in some kind of professional development opportunity each year – I’m thinking a fundraising training, a messaging training – something that helps them become more effective in their roles.

 I bet you might have some big annual event that you need to plan for that demands all hands on deck.
 Gotta build that in.

 That seems like plenty to remind you that there aren’t too many surprises in the annual trajectory of a nonprofit organization.

-So now Doug’s approach to help you plan…
+So now my client’s approach to help you plan…

 Here’s the concept.
 If you agree with the premise that there is a cyclical nature to the board meeting topics each year, then what you need is a visual that gives leaders of the organization a sense of where each board meeting fits into the larger context of the year.